aleph-fbk/pqc-kb/content/kb/quantum/03-whatpower.md

-Here we try to elaborate on the "quantum computers are powerful" allegations with a practical perspective.
+Here we try to understand what "powerful" really means
+# allegations with a practical perspective.
 But what does powerful mean, exactly?

 >[!POWER]
 >The quantum computational model is [equivalent to the classical one](https://arxiv.org/abs/quant-ph/9906111).
 A classical Turing Machine (TM) can be simulated by a Quantum Turing Machine (QTM) in polynomial time; a QTM can be simulated by a TM with $\textbf{exponential}$ time.